 We use various types of products every day, sometimes for years on end.
 Unfortunately, whether it is a newly-bought item or one that you have used many times before, they can become defective and cause property damage or severe injury.

-If a product has caused you or your family harm, you could hold the responsible party accountable by filing a personal injury lawsuit.
+If a product has caused you or your family harm, you could hold the responsible party accountable by filing a lawsuit.
 A Hanover County defective products lawyer could help you identify the negligent parties, collect evidence proving liability, and file a personal injury lawsuit on your behalf.

 Plaintiffs can bring a claim under the negligence theory and/or breach of warranty theory.
 Hanover County products liability actions take three basic forms: inherently dangerous products, defective products, and failure to warn.